-As the challenges faced in public health continue to grow and become more varied, skills of practitioners must also be broadened.
+As the challenges faced in public health continue to grow and become more varied, the skills of practitioners must also be broadened.
 The traditional technical skills that are critical to performing the core functions must now be expanded to include greater management and, most important, leadership skills.
-Especially in recent years it has become clear that the new challenges faced in public health can be very severe in nature and cannot be predicted.
+Especially in recent years, it has become clear that the new challenges faced in public health can be very severe in nature and cannot be predicted.

 In reviewing this list of courses it should be noted that they include both specific leadership courses, devoted entirely to leadership topics, as well as other courses that include both leadership and management topics and other content areas that are critical for public health leaders to master.

-PUBH 747: Project Management Principles & Practices (3 credits) This course presents an overview of leadership and management principles and practices with an emphasis on project management; it focuses on management and leadership skills that are applicable to team based organizations and to public health projects and programs.
-The lifecycle of a project, including planning and leadership of a project’s team and daily activities are presented in this course with a focus on ways to achieve maximum efficiency by means of the application of continuous quality improvement techniques to team/ project processes.
-The course builds on organizational and general management and leadership principles which are applicable to health and medical care, and which promote efficient project management.
+PUBH 747: Project Management Principles & Practices (3 credits) This course presents an overview of leadership and management principles and practices with an emphasis on project management; it focuses on management and leadership skills that are applicable to team-based organizations and to public health projects and programs.
+The lifecycle of a project, including the planning and leadership of a project’s team and daily activities are presented in this course with a focus on ways to achieve maximum efficiency by means of the application of continuous quality improvement techniques to team/ project processes.
+The course builds on organizational and general management and leadership principles that are applicable to health and medical care, and which promote efficient project management.
 These management and leadership principles are consolidated using a systems approach to develop a “Quality Project Management System.”

-PUBH 791: Core Principles of Leadership (3 credits) The Core Principles in Public Health Leadership course introduces students to major theories and concepts of leadership, ways of applying these to public health issues requiring leadership, and provides an opportunity for students to develop skills and resources for further developing their own and others’ leadership.
+PUBH 791: Core Principles in Public Health Leadership (3 credits) The Core Principles in Public Health Leadership course introduces students to major theories and concepts of leadership, ways of applying these to public health issues requiring leadership, and provides an opportunity for students to develop skills and resources for further developing their own and others’ leadership.
 Core Principles of Leadership will cover key topics such as major theories and models of leadership, leadership competencies, current public health issues and challenges, ethical issues in leadership, and approaches to change and leadership at the team, organizational and community level.

 Choose from one of the following spring electives: